allanchua101/sana/README.md

 ### Function Distribution by Tracing Mode

-Use the `lambda-tracing-mode-distribution` command to get the account-wide Lambda function distribution by ephemeral storage size.
+Use the `lambda-tracing-mode-distribution` command to get the account-wide Lambda function distribution by X-ray tracing mode.

 ```sh
 $ sana lambda-tracing-mode-distribution